Tea Ceremony

 What to expect from the experience

-In this experience, you will enjoy 3 varieties of matcha, including one of the finest.
-If you think matcha is a bitter drink, come and join our experience and you will be surprised to find the real taste of matcha.
+During this experience, you will not only witness a graceful tea ceremony performance by Yuta Takahashi but also enjoy three varieties of matcha, including one of the finest, presented in a fun, traditional-game style.
+If you think matcha is a bitter drink, join us, and you’ll be surprised to discover the real taste of matcha—creamy with a subtle sweetness!

-Perfect for anyone who wants a small shared group experience, intimate atmosphere, to enjoy conversations, to learn the historical and cultural background, and is curious about different tastes and aromas of matcha.
+This experience is perfect for anyone seeking a small group setting with an intimate atmosphere, a chance to enjoy conversations with locals, learn the historical and cultural background of the tea ceremony, and explore the different tastes and aromas of matcha.

 How to purchase tickets